kunlunh/kunlunh.github.io/content/post/2023-07-28-AI-against-AI-example-CEGAI.md

 Recently, I finished the Career Essentials in Generative AI by Microsoft and LinkedIn exam by ChatGPT.

-Career Essentials in Generative AI by Microsoft and LinkedIn is a free course source, It helps to understand the Essentials in Generative AI.
+Career Essentials in Generative AI by Microsoft and LinkedIn is a free course source.
+It helps to understand the Essentials in Generative AI.

 <!--more-->

-The exam is challenged, I decided to slove it with ChatGPT.
-And the final souce is 83.
+The exam is challenging.
+I decided to solve it with ChatGPT.
+And the final score is 83.

 ![PIC1][1]